simonab57/Blockchain-Python/README.md

 ## Overview of the Analysis: Blockchain-Python
-Building a blockcahin-based ledger system with a user-friendly web interface.
+Building a blockchain-based ledger system with a user-friendly web interface.
 This ledger can be used in many instances such as acting as a ledger that allow partner banks to conduct financial transactions, and to verify the integrity of the data.

 ## Technology